wolfeidau/aws-launch/README.md

 # aws-launch

-This CLI tool which enables you to launch container based tasks using AWS services (Elastic Container Service (ECS))[https://aws.amazon.com/ecs/] and (CodeBuild)[https://aws.amazon.com/codebuild/].
+This CLI tool which enables you to launch container based tasks using AWS services [Elastic Container Service (ECS)](https://aws.amazon.com/ecs/) and [CodeBuild](https://aws.amazon.com/codebuild/).
 It provides a simplified interface when using these services, removing some of the inconsistencies.

 # Usage